 Moda Health will be billed directly by the exclusive tobacco cessation program for the cost of counseling, consultation and supplies.
 Other providers may require a member to pay the charges and submit the claim to Moda Health.
-If this happens, the member submit a claim for reimbursement using the claim form specific to the tobacco cessation program.
+If this happens, the member should submit a request for reimbursement.
+Prescription tobacco mediations follow the process in section 11.1.4.
+Members should use the claim form specific to the tobacco cessation program for over the counter medications and other services or supplies that are not prescribed.
 This form is available on myModa or by contacting Customer Service.